Find Grad Schools

 7 Yearly Graduations

 The 6th most popular school in the country for operations research majors who are seeking their doctor's degree is North Carolina State University.
 Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-The operations research program at North Carolina State University awarded 7 doctor's degrees during the 2020-2021 school year.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 14% were women.
+During the most recent year for which we have data, 7 people received their doctor's degree in operations research from NC State.
+About 25% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #7